spoonapps/docs/README.md

 #### How to Contribute

 If you are not a member of the **spoonium** org (AKA you don't work at Spoon), fork this repo, make changes, commit, and submit a pull request.

-#### Editing an Existing Page

-Edit the existing markdown file, save it, and rebuild to make sure you didn't accidentally break anything.
-Do *not* edit any of the **meta** files.

-#### Adding a Page

-If adding a page to an *existing section*, find the (a) corresponding folder in the /doc folder and add your new **.md** file to it.
-Check the **meta.md** file in that directory and make sure it matches the section you want to add the page to.

-If adding a page and creating a new section, create a new folder under the appropriate topic.
-Add your new **.md** file and create a new **meta.md** file that will specify the name of the section to add.
-Then, add the new section you are creating to the **meta.yaml** file, rearranging the ordering of the other sections as you see fit.
+Some basic terminology:
+- Topic: The horizontal items in the top nav items.
+- Document: An item on the left nav, a topic contains a list of documents
+- Section: A document consists of 1 or more sections.
+If you define sections in docs.yaml the left nav will become expandable.

+The path to store your document is the /<topic>/<title>.
+Since the topic and title of the document can contain illegal file system characters, it must be normalized.
+This is done by lower casing the path, replacing spaces with '_', and deleting illegal windows file system characters.
+For example, the "What is Spoonium?" document under the topic "Getting Started" is stored in the directory "/getting_started/what_is_spoonium".
+The md file names inside of the directory can be *.md

 #### Creating a New Topic

-To add a new topic to the top navbar, first create a new folder in the /doc directory corresponding to your topic.
-Then, edit the **meta.yaml** file, adding your new topic and rearranging the topic `ordering` as you see fit.
+To add a new topic to the top navbar, first create a new folder in the directory corresponding to your topic.
+Then, edit the **docs.yaml** file, adding your new topic and rearranging the topic `ordering` as you see fit.
 Follow existing patterns when editing this file.

-Populate your new directory in the /doc folder with subdirectories and new markdown files.
-Make sure that any subdirectory containing documentation has a **meta.md** file.

-## Structure

-This section outlines the structure of the Spoonium doc repo and how it is assembled.
+#### Adding a document

+If adding a document to an *existing topic*, find the (a) corresponding folder in the /<topic>/<title> folder and add your new **.md** file to it.

+You are allowed to divide a single document into multiple .md files.
+They will be assembled to a single document in the order they appear on the file system.

 ### docs.yaml

-The overall structure of the page is dicated by the **docs.yaml** file, located at /docs/docs.yaml.
+The overall structure of the page is dicated by the **docs.yaml** file, located at /docs.yaml.
 Each document in the yaml file specifies a topic that will appear in the top navbar of the docs page.
 A topic has the following properties:

 1. A `topic`.
 This is the actual wording that will appear in the top nav bar
 2. A list of `documents`.
 This list is used to populate the topic's documents.
+3. A list of 'sections'.
+This list is used to navigate within a document.